franciskershaw/game-of-fives/README.md

 * Two images of hands (one balled up fist and one open palm) make an entrance via a primitive stop motion inspired entry animation, followed by the title of the game.
 * A tagline appears beneath the heading which changes depending on the user's past performances: 'Get stuck into your first game!' for those who haven't played a game yet, 'You're not half bad at this!' if the user has won more than they've lost, 'It's neck and neck!' if the user has won as many as they've lost, and 'You're not great at this.' if the user is losing overall.
-* Two buttons appear beneath (on mobile) or sandwiched in between the hands (on large screen sizes): a play button and a rules button.
+* Two buttons appear beneath or sandwiched in between the hands (depending on the screen size): a play button and a rules button.
 * The play button launches a modal which offers the user a choice of difficulty settings.
 Each button is an anchor tag which will direct the user to the game page.
 * The rules button launches a modal with a nested carousel containing three explanatory slides for users who are not aware of the rules yet.
 * Beneath all the main content is a small section containing the user's win/loss history